lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 Run the *improved.min.lmp* file using LAMMPS--GUI.
 At the end
 of the simulation, a file called *improved.min.data* is created.

+.. admonition:: If you are using LAMMPS-GUI
+    :class: gui

-You can view the contents of this file from LAMMPS--GUI, by
+    You can view the contents of *improved.min.data* from LAMMPS--GUI, by
     right-clicking on the file name in the editor and selecting the entry
     *View file improved.min.data*.

 The created *data* file contains all the information necessary
 to restart the simulation, such as the number of atoms, the box size,